-On behalf of the 1-in-10 people in Kansas living with a rare disease, the National Organization for Rare Disorders (NORD) requests you to support House Bill 2107, an act relating to interchangeable biologic products (biosimilars).
+The National Organization for Rare Disorders (NORD) respectfully requests you to consider and support Assembly Bill 245, an act relating to interchangeable biologic products (biosimilars).
 The bill has the potential to benefit many of our organization's members, and it will protect patients by including language calling for prescriber communication.
-With your support, this legislation will benefit the numerous patients suffering from rare disorders in Kansas.
+With your support, this bill will benefit numerous patients suffering from rare disorders in Nevada.

-HB 2107 requires pharmacists to communicate - to a patient's prescribing physician - any and all dispensations of a substitute biological product for another biologic drug.
+According to the legislation, pharmacists will be required to communicate - to a patient's prescribing physician - any and all dispensations of a substitute biological product for another biologic drug.
 NORD applauds the development of these innovative and valuable therapeutic treatments and supports the expanded access that biological products will offer for rare disease patients.
-Given the distinctions between biologics, the substitution of a biological product must include communication between the prescriber and pharmacist to keep patient safety a top priority.
+Given the distinctions between biologics, the substitution of a biological product must include communication between the prescriber and pharmacist in order to keep patient safety a top priority.

 NORD is the leading voice of the rare disease community dedicated to helping people with rare "orphan" diseases and assisting the organizations that serve them.
 Any disease affecting fewer than 200,000 Americans is considered rare.
 With nearly 7,000 rare diseases identified and 30 million Americans affected, the population represented by NORD is extraordinarily heterogeneous.
-We believe strongly that every patient deserves the medical care that is best suited for their medical situation and that is most likely to give them the best results.
-Based on the reports we receive from member organizations, as well as individuals, it is increasingly difficult for rare disease patients to receive optimum care if any degree of customization to individual patients is required.
+We believe strongly that every patient deserves the medical care that is best suited for their medical situation and is most likely to give them the best results.
+Based on the reports we receive from member organizations, as well as individuals, it is increasingly difficult for rare disease patients to receive optimum care if any degree of individual customization is required.